KadriSof/KadriSof/README.md

-### Hi there 👋
-### My name is Mohamed Sofiene Kadri
+### Hi there, I am Mohamed Sofiene Kadri! 👋

-##I am currently learning about Data Analytics/Science and Deep Learning techniques for forecasting and predictive control.
+- 🌱 I’m currently learning Data Analytics/Science and Machine Learning for advanced control engineering and Process & Qualtiy control.
-##
+- 👯 I’m looking to collaborate on data analytics and machine project.
+- 💬 Ask me about Electronics Design and Control Systems.
+- 📫 How to reach me: [LinkedIn - Mohamed Sofiene Kadri](https://www.linkedin.com/in/mohamed-sofiene-kadri)
+- 😄 Pronouns: He/His
+- ⚡ Fun fact: I am a runner but I can't walk straight. :runner:

 <!--
 **KadriSof/KadriSof** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.